How To Deal With Employees In The Stretch; Stories And Artefacts

 In general, people see work as an extension of themselves and will actively try to work on getting to the next level.
 Work is part of their identity, and they want to do well in their professional life as it means feeling better about themselves.
 Most employees will want to go the extra mile if they perceive that this effort is seen and is valued.

-Telling people how much you appreciate them putting their heart and soul into work is vital to provide that feedback loop.
+putting their heart and soul into work is vital to provide that feedback loop.
 But there must be more to it than just this simple request for patience.
 Money only goes so far, especially if this is unaffected by overtime.
 The amount people are willing to give depends on the relationship they have with the company.

 But how do you manage that relationship to go beyond the transactional side of it?